RAHULPATEL2002/Meeting-Planner-Prototype/WALKTHROUGH.md

 | `test_conflicts.py` | Parametrised overlap table (partial / identical / contained / disjoint / **touching**), conflicts are per-viewer, preview endpoint, route-shadowing |
 | `test_ics.py` | Escaping order, folding at 75 octets, multi-byte safety, endpoint headers, PARTSTAT reflects RSVP |

-*Interview line:* "the happy paths are the boring half.
+"the happy paths are the boring half.
 The tests I would point at are `test_back_to_back_meetings_are_not_conflicts`, `test_a_stranger_gets_404_not_403`, and `test_password_longer_than_72_bytes_is_rejected` — each is a bug that would have shipped."